fergiemcdowall/stopword/README.md

 words that are so frequent that they can safely be removed from a text without altering its meaning.](https://en.wikipedia.org/wiki/Stop_words)

+## Breaking change!
+Language codes are changed from ISO-639-1 (two characters) to ISO-639-3.
+This to have room for more small languages that wasn't specified in ISO-639-1.

 [![NPM version][npm-version-image]][npm-url]
 [![NPM downloads][npm-downloads-image]][npm-url]
 [![Build Status][travis-image]][travis-url]